TateWalker/TateWalker.github.io/_posts/2019-05-22-search-engines.md

 Google doesn't show any suggestions for `Crooked Hillary` while it's the first suggestion on DuckDuckGo.
 Here's a video explaining more:

 <iframe src="https://player.vimeo.com/video/51181384" width="640" height="360" frameborder="0" allow="fullscreen" allowfullscreen></iframe>
+{: style="text-align: center;"}

 ## Who Can I Use Instead?

 There are many search engines out there that focus on privacy, but it's really hard to compete with the speed and precision of Google.
-Luckily one company is **dedicated** to security and privacy, but also delivers results on the same scale as Google.
+Luckily one company is **dedicated** to security and privacy, while also delivering results on the same scale as Google.

 ### DuckDuckGo